+The training objectives for all models are influenced by hyperparameters $\alpha$ and $\beta$ that control the reconstruction and classification losses, respectively.
+All losses were weighted by two terms ($\alpha$ and $\beta$) that controlled the reconstruction and classification losses, respectively.
+The KL term was implicitly controlled by the total magnitude of both terms.
+These hyperparameters ranged from 1 to 1024 and were generated from the sequence $2^{2k}, k=0,\ldots,5$.
+The CFB and CPF models had $\alpha$ and $\beta$ to zero, respectively.
+For IBSI~\eqref{eq:IBSI}, $\alpha$ ranged between 0 and 1 --- 0.001, 0.01, 0.1, 0.5 and 1.

-All models were trained for a maximum of 200 epochs using the Adam optimizer, learning rate of $0.001$, and batches of (at most) size 256.
+All methods were trained for a maximum of 200 epochs using the Adam optimizer, learning rate of $0.001$, and batches of (at most) size 256.
 We reduced the learning rate when the validation loss demonstrated no improvements for at most 10 epochs.
-We also stopped training early after 20 epochs without improvements.
+After 20 epochs without improvements, we stopped training.